lorenzozulli/pomo-terminal/README.md

 # POMO-TERMINAL
-A simple pomodoro timer made for terminal users
+A simple pomodoro timer made for terminal users.

+## What is special about it?
+1. Pomo-terminal offers a simple yet effective interface
+2. Pomo-terminal offers a timer display made with a seven-segments display for numbers

 ## To Run
 1. Download the repository